joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/07/27/world/europe/sinead-oconnor-irish-village.html?searchResultPosition=5

 **Trump Faces Major New Charges in Documents Case**\
 `The office of the special counsel accused the former president of seeking to delete security camera footage at Mar-a-Lago.
-A maintenance worker, Carlos De Oliveria, was also named as a new defendant.`\
+A maintenance worker, Carlos De Oliveira, was also named as a new defendant.`\
 https://nytimes.com/2023/07/27/us/politics/trump-documents-carlos-de-oliveira-charged.html?searchResultPosition=6

 **Sinead O’Connor Condemned Church Abuse Early.
 America Didn’t Listen.**\